-Most often, a facelift is combined with eyelid surgery to correct drooping upper eyelids and puffy bags below the eyes.
+Most often, a facelift is combined with a blepharoplasty, more commonly known as eyelid surgery, to correct drooping upper eyelids and puffy bags below the eyes.
 A brow lift is also often employed to smooth wrinkles on the forehead.

 You should stop smoking at least two weeks prior to surgery, as smoking can seriously impede the healing process.
 Avoid aspirin and aspirin products in the weeks leading up to your surgery.
-In addition, Dr. Jugenburg will review your medications with you during your initial consultation, and may recommend stopping certain medications before your surgery.
+In addition, the SixSurgery team will review your medications with you during your initial consultation, and may recommend stopping certain medications before your surgery.

-Incisions are usually concealed in areas of the skin where creases naturally occur.
+Incisions are carefully concealed in areas of the skin where creases naturally occur.
 Facelift incisions heal well and often go undetected after only a few months.

 Losing a few pounds won’t make that much of a difference.
 If you plan to lose a large amount of weight, greater than 30 pounds, for example, then you should wait until you lose the weight and your weight is stabilized.

 As with all cosmetic surgeries, there are some risks involved.
 These risks include bleeding, infection, swelling, scar irregularities and blood clots, but they are rare.
 Our operating suite is state-of-the-art, and we do everything we can to minimize the risks associated with surgery.
-Most importantly, Dr. Jugenburg and his team have various protocols in place to prevent complications from occurring.
+Most importantly, the SixSurgery team has various protocols in place to prevent complications from occurring.